iridakos/iridakos.github.io/_posts/2018-10-22-elasticsearch-bucket-aggregations.markdown

 **Important note**: we chose to define the entity relations as **nested objects**.
 Why?

-> The nested type is a specialised version of the object datatype that allows arrays of objects to be indexed in a way that they can be queried independently of each other ...
+> The nested type is a specialized version of the object datatype that allows arrays of objects to be indexed in a way that they can be queried independently of each other ...
 Lucene has no concept of inner objects, so Elasticsearch flattens object hierarchies into a simple list of field names and values
 > <cite>-- [official elasticsearch nested datatype reference](https://www.elastic.co/guide/en/elasticsearch/reference/current/nested.html)</cite>

 I will explain this with an example.